wyedoubleyou/single_pipeline_point_based_modeling/README.md

 - the whole inference process will be take around 1-2 minutes, and the final appearance result will be store in `out/appearance/` folder

-## Incase not able to run all model in one conda environment
+## In case not able to run all model in one conda environment

 - In `piptest.py` comment out line 80 & 81, then uncomment and modify line 85 according to your needs
 - For my case, i use _py38_ (another conda environment) and piptest2.py` for converting SMPL-X to SMPL parameter to prevent library conflict error.
 The command for the transfer model is store in `piptest2.py`